-The apparitions of a living, three-dimensional lady enveloped in bright light who introduces herself as the Virgin Mary is not new.
+The apparitions of a living, three-dimensional lady enveloped in bright light who introduces herself as the Virgin Mary are not new.
 Many visionaries and seers describe her as a beautiful, young woman glowing in radiant splendour.
-There have been reports of luminous clouds, glowing orbs, tongues of fire, visions of angels, mysterious solar phenomenon that accompanied these apparitions.
-Whether in dreams or in reality, the testimony is that the Queen of Heaven has messages to deliver to the world.
+There have been reports of luminous clouds, glowing orbs, tongues of fire, visions of angels, mysterious solar phenomena that accompanied these apparitions.
+Whether in dreams or in reality, the consensus is that the Queen of heaven has messages to deliver to the world.

 The staggering numbers is a witness to this.
 Her shrine in Guadulupe, Mexico, dedicated to Juan Diego who saw “Our Lady” in 1531, has an annual visit of 15-20 million followers.
 The war-torn Bosnia, has received an estimated 30 million pilgrims visiting the Marian shrine at Medjugorje since 1981.
 The Fatima shrine in Portugal receives 4.5 million yearly while the Lourdes shrine receives more than 5 million pilgrims, and Poland’s shrine of Our Lady of Czestochowa draws 5 million pilgrims yearly.

 Kenneth Woolward wrote in a Newsweek article saying, “In many ways, the 20th century has belonged to Mary.
 From almost every continent, visionaries have reported more than 400 ‘apparitions’ of the Virgin – more than in the previous three centuries combined … Taken together, these visions point to what the Marian Movement believes is a millenial ‘Age of Mary’ (August 1997, 50).